-As explained above Regge Theory emerges as an application of analytic constraints in the complex angular momentum plane.
-Even though no such a thing as an analytic formula for hadronic states exist, we know $q\bar q$ meson states should be classified unambiguously by a straight Regge trajectory, of universal slope.
-However, both \kap and \sig resonances are strange to this classification~\cite{Anisovich:2000kxa,Masjuan:2012gc}, which showcases that is not possible to accommodate them into Regge families of resonances, or find suitable ``Regge partners''.
+As explained above, Regge Theory emerges as an application of analytic constraints in the complex angular momentum plane.
+Even though no such thing as an analytic formula for hadronic states exists, we know $q\bar q$ meson states should be classified unambiguously by a straight Regge trajectory, with a universal slope.
+However, both \kap and \sig resonances are at odds with this classification~\cite{Anisovich:2000kxa,Masjuan:2012gc}, which illustrates that it is not possible to accommodate them into Regge families of resonances, or find suitable ``Regge partners''.
 Moreover, we shall review below how from dispersion theory it can be shown that the \kap Regge trajectory does not follow the ordinary behavior and has non-ordinary Regge parameters.
-It trajectory is not dominated by its real part, which is not linear, and its slope is 5 times smaller than the universal one for ordinary hadrons.
-On top of that, the behavior of this trajectory at low energies is similar to that of the \sig, as will bee seen in Fig.~\ref{Fig:yukawacomp}.
+Its trajectory is not dominated by its real part, which is not linear, and its slope is 5 times smaller than the universal one for ordinary hadrons.
+On top of that, the behavior of this trajectory at low energies is similar to that of the \sig, as will be seen in Fig.~\ref{Fig:yukawacomp}.
 This is yet another piece of evidence supporting the idea that the \kap and \sig resonances are non-ordinary hadrons.

-In the following, we will briefly summarize the elastic dispersive formalism that allows to calculate the Regge trajectory of a resonance just from its pole parameters.
+In the following, we will briefly summarize the elastic dispersive formalism that allows us to calculate the Regge trajectory of a resonance just from its pole parameters.
 There are no fits to other resonances involved.
 More details can be found for mesons in the following Refs.~\cite{Epstein:1968vaa,Chu:1969ga,Collins:1977jy,Fiore:2000fp,Gribov:2003nw,Londergan:2013dza,Carrasco:2015fva,Pelaez:2017sit} or in Refs.~\cite{Fiore:2004xb,Fernandez-Ramirez:2015fbq,Silva-Castro:2018hup} for baryons.
-This formalism will be applied here to the $K^*(892)$, $K_0^*(1430)$ and \kap resonances.
+This formalism will be applied here to the $K^*(892)$, $K_0^*(1430)$, and \kap resonances.
 The $K^*_0(1430)$ is not completely elastic, but the formalism is still applicable since it predominantly decays to $\pi K$ with a branching ratio of around $(93\pm 10)\%$.
 The other two are purely elastic.
-The first two are considered ordinary $q\bar q$ mesons, and their trajectories will come out as such.
-The \kap is believed to be a non-ordinary resonance and, as we will see next, this is supported by the fact that its trajectory does not follow the expected $q \bar q$ behavior.
+The first two are considered ordinary $q\bar q$ mesons, and their trajectories come out as such.
+In contrast, the \kap is believed to be a non-ordinary resonance and, as we will see next, this is supported by the fact that its trajectory does not follow the expected $q \bar q$ behavior.

 We first assume that the partial wave can be approximated by the nearest resonance that dominates the line shape as